sunriseJS/sunriseJS/README.md

 sunriseJS
 =========

-For full Documentation go on the [sunrisejs.net](sunrisejs website)
+For full Documentation go on the [sunrisejs website](sunrisejs.net)